JonasKoenig/CodeOnMyMind/README.md

 ## History

 The full history of this repository aims to show how this repository developed and which projects were added when.
-You can download the source code for all projects at once using GitHubs own 'Clone or Download' button at the top of this page.
+You can download the source code for all projects at once using GitHubs own 'Clone or Download' button at the top of this page (also see: [GitHub Beginners Guide](https://education.github.com/git-cheat-sheet-education.pdf)).
 Use [DownGit](https://minhaskamal.github.io/DownGit/#/home) to get the code for a single project.

 | Date | Project | Description | Tags |
 |:-----|:--------|:------------|:----:|